lezippo/RootFindingAlgorithms/README.md

 Find the zero of a function within an interval using the bisection method.

 ### Input
-- `f` (function handle): The function for which the zero is to be found.
+- `f` : The function for which the zero is to be found.
-- `a`, `b` (interval endpoints): The interval within which to search for the zero.
+- `a`, `b` : The interval within which to search for the zero.
-- `tol` (tolerance): The desired accuracy of the result.
+- `tol` : The desired accuracy of the result.
-- `kmax` (max iterations): The maximum number of iterations allowed.
+- `kmax` : The maximum number of iterations allowed.

 ### Output
-- `c` (approximate zero): The approximate zero of the function within the specified interval.
+- `c` : The approximate zero of the function within the specified interval.
-- `ierr` (error indicator): An indicator of whether the method converged or not.
+- `ierr` : An indicator of whether the method converged or not.

 ## mynewton